 Some of the exhibits are from ancient times, which is a sign that people lived there during Greece time.
 Other exhibits are from the Middle Ages.

 Another museum worth visiting is a maritime museum, located just a hundred meters away from the archaeological museum.

 Church of St. Nicholas was built in neo-Romanesque style.
 Besides being a great architectural achievement, it's also a parish church where you can attend Mass on Sundays if you decide to stay in Baska Voda.

-Two more interesting cultural sights are baroque church of St. Lawrence, and archaeological remains of the Roman fort.
+Two more interesting cultural sights are the baroque church of St. Lawrence and archaeological remains of the Roman fort.

 Baska Voda beaches